 How to Calculate Percentage Similarity in Google Sheets

-Another popular function of Flookup is the FUZZYMATCH function.
-You can use this function to calculate the percentage similarity between any two strings in Google Sheets, especially strings that follow name-like patterns.
+You can use FUZZYMATCH to calculate the percentage similarity between any two strings in Google Sheets, especially strings that follow name-like patterns.
 FUZZYMATCH allows you to compare strings in three modes: string vs string, string vs list and list vs list.
 The last two modes cut down the time taken to calculate percentage similarities from minutes to mere seconds by bulk processing multiple rows at once.